dragongling/Personal-planning-app/docs/research/Self management infrastructure.md

   - Dialogue based replanning & self control
   - Focus helping

-There is a reasoning part that precedes planning, but I prefer not to automatize it right now.
+There is a reasoning part that precedes planning, but I prefer to leave this task to humans right now.